ansari-project/ansari-backend/README.md

 ### Running on the command line

-If you just want to run Ansari on the command line (e.g. for debugging or to feed it text) you can just do
+If you just want to run Ansari on the command line such that it takes input from stdin and outputs on stdout (e.g. for debugging or to feed it text) you can just do:

 ```bash
 % python main_stdio.py